Vivek-04022001/documentation/plone.app.dexterity/reference/manipulating-content-objects.md

 Note that the factory is normally installed as a local utility, so the `createObject()` call will only work once you've traversed over the Plone site root.

 There is a convenience method that can be used to create a Dexterity object.
-It is mostly useful in tests.
+It's mostly useful in tests.

 ```python
 from plone.dexterity.utils import createContent